DWFlanagan/ntrh/11-tute_speak.md

 **No Op**

 n.
 Someone or thing that does nothing useful. --- v.
-To waste time by \`\`slugging off.''
+To waste time by "slugging off."
 To ignore something.

 **Nuke**